HIV/AIDS in the Philippines: Injecting drug users

 Another at-risk group are injecting drug users (IDUs), 1 percent of whom were found to be HIV-positive in Cebu City in 2005.
 A high rate of needle sharing among IDUs in some areas (77 percent in Cebu City) is of concern.
-Sex workers, because of their infrequent condom use, high rates of sexually transmitted infections (STIs), and other factors, are also considered to be at risk.
-In 2002, just 6 percent of sex workers interviewed said they used condoms in the last week.
-As of 2005, HIV prevalence among sex workers in Cebu City was relatively low, at 0.2 percent.
+Prostitutes, because of their infrequent condom use, high rates of sexually transmitted infections (STIs), and other factors, are also considered to be at risk.
+In 2002, just 6 percent of prostitutes interviewed said they used condoms in the last week.
+As of 2005, HIV prevalence among prostitutes in Cebu City was relatively low, at 0.2 percent.

 The threats and effects that AIDS/HIV brings to the population is a severe cause for concern.
 The prevalence of virus within the Philippine population remains low despite an increase in the number of cases.
 The Philippines qualifies as one of the few countries where the growth of AIDS/HIV cases has approximately increased to 25% from in a span of a couple of years from 2001 to 2009.

 The rise in the number of cases can be best categorized by specific groups in the population.
 First, the age group that is most affected are 15–24 years old.
 Young professionals engaging in unprotected sexual intercourse is the main cause for the contraction and it accounts for one third of the AIDS/HIV-infected population.
 The infection within this age group is more prevalent with homosexual relationships.